KorfLab/spitfire/README.md

 	ls

-You will see this `README.md`,  an executable python progam `pybench.py`, a python library `korflib.py`, and a bit more.
+You will see this `README.md`,  an executable python progam `pybench.py`, a python library `korflib.py`, and a graphic image of the cluster.
 Try running the program.

 	./pybench.py

 If this doesn't work, don't go any further.
 Something is broken and needs to be fixed.
-If everything is fine, our next step is to be able to run `pybench.py` from anywhere on spitfire without using the explicit path, just like _real_ programs like `ls`.
+If everything is fine, your next step is to be able to run `pybench.py` from anywhere on spitfire without using the explicit path, just like _real_ programs like `ls`.
 In order to do that, you will need to make 3 important changes.

-1. Change your `PATH` environment variable
+1. Edit your `PATH` environment variable
-2. Change your `PYTHONPATH` environment variable
+2. Edit your `PYTHONPATH` environment variable
 3. Make symbolic links in `/share/korflab/home/username/bin

-For steps 1 and 2 above, you will need to edit your `.profile` or `.bashrc` in your `/home/username` directory.
+For steps 1 and 2 above, you will need to edit your `.profile` in your `/home/username` directory.

 	nano ~/.profile

 Edit the file to contain the following lines, substituting `username` for your actual user name (of course).
+In addition to setting the paths, there are a few other things to improve your CLI experience.

 	export KORFHOME=/share/korflab/home/username
 	export PATH=$PATH:$KORFHOME/bin
 	export PYTHONPATH=$PYTHONPATH:$KORFHOME/lib
+	module load anaconda3
 	alias ls="ls -F"
 	alias rm="rm -i"
 	alias cp="cp -i"
 	alias mv="mv -i"

+To instantiate these changes in your current shell do the following:

+	source ~/.profile

 Now change directory to your bin and create an alias for the `pybench.py` so that it looks like it's in your bin directory.
 Anything